mfarache/jekyll-now/_posts/2020-05-27-API-Gateway-Custom-Domain-Using-Route53.md

 Once we have our domains we need to validate them.
 Certificate can be validated in two different ways

-- We can chose email validation only if we fully own the domains
+- We can chose email validation, only a valid option if we fully own the domains
 - We can chose DNS Validation - By setting a DNS record.

 AWS will suggest some CNAMES record that need to be introduced (One per domain)